tammo-v/astro-platform-starter/src/pages/notation.md

 - `i`: positive imaginary — symbolic axis for complex numbers
 - `m`: negative imaginary — mirror axis for sign-parity logic

 These suffixes enable structural grouping.
 If you have a large number of negative values, you don’t need to resolve each minus sign individually.
-You simply count the n tags: if the count is even, the result is positive; if odd, it’s negative.
+You simply count the `n` tags: if the count is even, the result is positive; if odd, it’s negative.

 Complex numbers no longer need to be represented as pairs.
-With suffix tags like i and m, imaginary components are encoded directly.
-This allows symbolic operations to resolve structurally — for example, i * i = n and i * m = r.
+With suffix tags like `i` and `m`, imaginary components are encoded directly.
+This allows symbolic operations to resolve structurally — for example, `i * i = n` and `i * m = r`.

 ### Fractions and Rational Forms